-Electronic funds transfer.
-The easiest, quickest, and least expensive way to get paid is through an electronic funds transfer (EFT).
+A quick, easy, and inexpensive way to get paid is through an electronic funds transfer (EFT).
 Payments move directly from one bank account to another without any apps or credit card processing companies involved.
-The transaction typically takes two to four business days to move from your client’s bank to your bank, but once the money is there, you do not need to worry about transferring it again like you would with PayPal.
+The funds may take two to four business days to move from one bank to the other.
+But once the money arrives, you do not need to worry about transferring it again like you would with PayPal.

-The disadvantage of EFTs is that your bank—or your client’s bank—needs to accommodate those transfer requests.
+One challenge of EFTs is that your bank—or your client’s bank—needs to accommodate those transfer requests.
 That’s sometimes difficult (or costly) when you’re moving funds from one bank to another.
-Because of this, most clients that hire freelancers prefer to use checks or online apps to pay their freelancers.
+Because of this, clients that hire freelancers often prefer to use checks or online apps to pay their freelancers.
 However, a client with a robust payroll provider may be able to set up payments easily.

-Accounting software.
-In addition to helping you track income and expenses, your accounting software might help you collect payments.
+In addition to helping you track income and expenses, your accounting software might facilitate your payment collection process.
 What’s more, the revenue is automatically updated and linked to the client when the same service handles billing and accounting.
-Programs like QuickBooks or FreshBooks can create invoices and make payment easy for your clients.
+Programs like QuickBooks or FreshBooks can create invoices and make payment simple for your clients.
 They may even send reminders and let you know if clients have viewed your invoice or not.
 If you’re already using an accounting program, find out if it will also send invoices and handle payments.
 You may need to pay an additional fee, as well as transaction fees.

-Square Cash.
 Similar to PayPal, Square Cash is an online option for freelancers to accept payments.
-Instead of moving money from your online account over to your bank account, though, the money goes directly into your checking account.
+But instead of moving money from your online account to your bank account, the money goes into your checking account.
 Like an EFT, the funds take several business days to arrive in your account.
-The fee is also less than what PayPal charges at 2.75 percent of payments received, plus a per-transaction charge.
+Fees may be slightly less than what PayPal charges at 2.6 to 2.9% of payments received, plus a per-transaction charge.
 For personal use, sending money from one person to another is free of charge.
 Clients don’t need a Square Cash account or app—they can pay online at www.Cash.me.

 Tips for Getting Paid

-Make it easy.
-You should never begin working on a job until you have read and signed a freelancing contract.
-To prevent slow payments, make it as simple as possible for clients to pay you.
+Never begin working on a job until you have read and signed a freelancing contract.
+To prevent delays in payments, make it as simple as possible for clients to pay you.
 Provide multiple options so that they can use the one they’re most comfortable with.
 For example, on invoices, include a “Pay Now” button, offer credit card payments, and include instructions for paying by check.

-Follow up.
 Sending an invoice doesn’t guarantee payment.
-Set up a system to ensure that you’re actually getting paid, and reach out to clients who are slow to pay.
-It’s possible that they’re busy, but it’s also possible that they’re reluctant to pay.
-Whether they’re just dragging their feet, or they have a problem with your service (or billing process), get in touch to keep things from getting out of hand.
+Set up a system to ensure that you’re actually getting paid, and reach out—politely—to clients who are slow to pay.
+They may be busy, but it’s also possible that they’re reluctant to pay.
+Whether they’re just dragging their feet, or they have a problem with your service (or billing process), communicate to prevent things from getting out of hand.
 Again, some billing services handle this task for you.
 You may be able to select options with your service, such as “send reminder after 30 days” if an invoice goes unpaid.

 Note: Justin Pritchard updated this article.